APIDevTools/swagger-express-middleware/docs/middleware/mock.md

 ### Modifying the response
 Just like you can modify the [Request object](http://expressjs.com/4x/api.html#request) in your own middleware, you can also modify the [Response object](http://expressjs.com/4x/api.html#response).
-If you set the `res.body` property, the Mock middleware will send that value as the response rather than whatever it would normally send.
+For example, you can use [`res.set()`](http://expressjs.com/4x/api.html#res.set) to set response headers, and [`res.status()`](http://expressjs.com/4x/api.html#res.status) to set the status code.
+You can also set the `res.body` property, which will make the Mock middleware send that value as the response rather than whatever it would normally send.
 Of course, you could also just send your own response using [`res.send()`](http://expressjs.com/4x/api.html#res.send), but that would end the request, so the Mock middleware would never run.
 Using `res.body` allows the Mock middleware to run, so it can do all the other things it does, such as updating the [DataStore](../exports/DataStore.md), setting response headers, setting the status code, etc.

 Here's an example of using `res.body` to customize the response: